FEASTorg/BREADS/tracker.md

 | [Slice_LEPD](https://github.com/uwo-fast/Slice_LEPD) | 🛠️ | ❌ | ❌ | ❌ | ❌ | |
 | [Slice_HPTC](https://github.com/uwo-fast/Slice_HPTC) | ✅ | ❌ | ❌ | ❌ | ❌ | |

-## BREAD v4 (BREADS)

-This iteration will be focused on standardizing the BREAD format and enabling full SCADA by placing BREAD at level 0 as a field device (communicates via CAN), placing a compatible MCU + instrastructre to run act as a PLC using OpenPLC at level 1 as the control device which connects to the LAN, having an open source microcomputer using Fuxa as the level 2 supervisory control (also on the LAN), an open source computer running thingsboard at level 3 as the production / scheduling control (this is where WAN would come in?), and some kind of open source entreprise resource planning (ERP) software.
-Initial develpment will focus on levels 0-2 then level 3 (integration with ThingsBoard in discussion on GH) then level 4 (more for demo).

 ## BREAD v1
 Archived GitHub repos only, see original OSF repo for full BREAD v1 release corresponding to the [paper](https://doi.org/10.1016/j.ohx.2023.e00467).